 If you’d like Sue to come and teach a quilting class in your venue, just email her.
 It’s her pleasure to share her passion, insights, and techniques for quilting with quilters of all levels.

-This is your link for Sue’s Studio 2724 Teach-Demo-Talk Fee Schedule details.
+This is your link for Sue’s Studio 2724 Teach-Demo-Talk Fee Schedule and Contract details.

 Traveling Trunk Show Topics and Talks include: